New York State Senate: Officers

 The Lieutenant Governor of New York is the ex officio President of the Senate.
-Like the Vice President of the United States, the Lieutenant Governor has a casting vote in the event of a tie, but otherwise may not vote.
+The Lieutenant Governor has a casting vote in the event of a tie; however, there is debate over the meaning of the term "casting vote".
 With few exceptions, the Senate is presided over by the Temporary President, a post which is normally also held by the Majority Leader.

 The Senate has one additional officer outside those who are elected by the people.
 The Secretary of the Senate is a post that is chosen by a majority vote of the senators, and does not have voting power (the Secretary is allowed, though officially discouraged, from discussing and negotiating legislative matters).
 The Secretary of the Senate is responsible for administering the Senate's office space, overseeing the handling of bills and the oversight of the sergeants-at-arms and the stenographer.
 Alejandra Paulino was appointed to the position in December 2018.